On the Control of Fork-Join Networks: Weak Convergence Proof

 \begin{remark} It is straightforward to see that the proof presented above holds when server 3 is in light traffic ($\lambda_a<\mu_3$).
 Hence, Theorem \ref{diffusion_limit_result} and the Corollary \ref{asym_opt_2} holds under the static priority policy whenever server 3 is in light traffic.
 Therefore, as stated in Remark \ref{multiple_policy}, the static priority policy is asymptotically optimal whenever server 3 is in light traffic. \end{remark}

-\begin{remark} When $\mu_3\geq \mu_{A}$, we do not need the Proposition \ref{ud_result} to get the desired weak convergence result.
+\begin{remark} When $\mu_3\geq \mu_{A}$, we do not need Proposition \ref{ud_result} to get the desired weak convergence result.
 However, the proof of Proposition \ref{ud_result} is straightforward in this case.
 By Theorem \ref{diffusion_limit_result} and the continuous mapping theorem, $\oh{Q}^r_4- \oh{Q}^r_3\wedge\oh{W}^r_4\Longrightarrow \textbf{0}$, and this clearly gives us the desired result. \end{remark}

-From this point forward, we will only consider the case $\lambda_a\leq \mu_3 < \mu_{A}$ and we prove Proposition \ref{ud_result} under this case in the next two sections.
-The key is the construction of random intervals such that in any given interval, we know if server 4 is giving priority to the buffer 4 or to the buffer 5.
-We define the intervals in Section \ref{outline} and then use them to prove Proposition \ref{ud_result} in Section \ref{ud_proof}.
+From this point forward, we will only consider the case $\lambda_a\leq \mu_3 < \mu_{A}$ and we prove Proposition \ref{ud_result} under this case in the following section.
+The key is the construction of random intervals such that in any given interval, we know if server 4 is giving priority to buffer 4 or to buffer 5.
+We first define the intervals and then prove Proposition \ref{ud_result} in the following section